 One of our favorite eBike racks is the Thule T2 Pro XTR 2, which appeals to bike riders of all abilities and is a solid overall value.
 It fits most bikes with 5-inch tires and 29-inch wheels without additional accessories or extensions.

-With a 60-pound weight capacity per bike (120 pounds total), you don't have to think twice about transporting heftier bikes.
+With a 60-pound weight capacity per bike (120 lbs. total), you don't have to think twice about transporting heftier bikes.

 A close competitor is the Kuat NV 2.0., which is fully loaded but slightly more expensive.
 If you often make repairs and adjustments away from home, the NV's built-in repair stand makes it worth the splurge.